TheAlgorithms/Python/linear_algebra/README.md

     - changeComponent(x,y,value) : changes the specified component.
     - component(x,y) : returns the specified component.
     - width() : returns the width of the matrix
     - height() : returns the height of the matrix
+    - determinate() : returns the determinate of the matrix if it is square
     - operator + : implements the matrix-addition.
     - operator - _ implements the matrix-subtraction